 This paper provides some of the key features of the strategy performance and positioning over its 5-year track record.

-Source: Ashmore, MSCI.
-December 31, 2022.
-Excess reflects the (net of highest retail share class fees: 1.75%) excess return of Ashmore's EM Equity Composite over the MSCI EM (Net) Index.
+Source: Ashmore, Bloomberg.
+30 November 2017 to 31 December 2022.
+Excess reflects the excess return of Ashmore's EM Equity Composite over the MSCI EM (Net) Index.
 Past performance is not a reliable indicator of future performance.